swaptacular/swpt_accounts/protocol.rst

   or the owner of the account has an alternative way to access his funds, this implies that the account can not receive incoming transfers after being deleted.

+.. [#delete-transfer] When an account which has a non-zero principal is being deleted, an `AccountTransfer`_ message SHOULD be sent, informing the owner of the account about the zeroing out of the account's principal before the deletion.

 .. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same